oezingle/dotfiles/README.md

  - `widgets/util/radial_menu/` - Radial menu with buttons and an exit button
  - `widgets/util/pagination.lua` - Multiple pages of widgets
  - `widgets/system_status.lua` - Emoji in top left that shows CPU usage
+ - `util/testable.lua` - simple testing framework. export a testable(module, {...tests}) to enable unit testing for that file. call testable.lua from the terminal to run tests.